 There are currently no active references in this article.

-Habitat Cliffs, scree slopes and wooded hills
+Habitat Cliffs, scree slopes, woodland on hills and mountains.

 USDA Hardiness Zone 6-7

 Conservation status Least concern (LC)

 The distribution of this variable West Asian species is centred on the Caucasus.
 Christian von Steven’s 1832 specific epithet implies a hairy style, something not shared by all examples of Tilia dasystyla.